pivot-access-ltd/bma-offline-docs/discourse/commission-machines.md

  snap-2-9-cli -->

 <!-- snap-2-9-ui
 When you configure a machine to netboot -- and turn it on while connected to the network -- MAAS will enlist it, giving it a status of "New."
 You can also [add a machine manually](/t/add-machines/2279)).
 In either case, the next step is *commissioning*, which boots the machine into an ephemeral Ubuntu kernel so that resource information can be gathered.
+This resource information includes (but isn't limited to) information about CPUs, memory, and storage.
 You can also run [custom commissioning scripts](/t/commissioning-and-hardware-testing-scripts/2483) to meet your specific needs.

 [note]
 Commissioning requires 60 seconds.